franckklotz/Robotic-Ventilator/README.md

 unfortunately, we could not get all parts to have a working prototype as per 31 march 2020, so we decided to share openly our idea so we can continu to build and improve around the community.

+The Store Closed aroud us ( Montreal, Canada ), and delivery was jumping out of range for us to have a prototype for the 31 march 2020.

 So please feel free to get inspired from this proposal and do not hesitate to improve.

 # Mechanical parts